Read Script Consultants’ Guide to Copywriting Rates in Singapore.

 Every write-up needs a brief background idea of the topic.
 Freelancers often cater to specific topics of writing due to their expertise of experience in it.
 The more familiar the writer is with the topic, the less time he may need to do additional research.
 This can mean less time spent on a single project.
 However, writers with authority on certain topics may charge higher e.g.: technical writers specialising in engineering.

 For novice writers, a lot of time could be used on editing and redrafting the content.

-This is a no-brainer.
+This seems obvious, but often a factor ignored in the gig economy.
 If you are good and an expert, you will definitely charge higher rates for your services.
 The higher price comes along with a higher quality of content.
 The difference between an expert and novice is drastic.

 This goes to online content as well.
 Copywriters need to conform to certain rules both legal and imposed by the search engine ranking system to craft good content.
 So while a novice may fall into the rabbit hole of stuffing keywords, an expert will most likely be able to make the article flow naturally, appealing to readers.
 Having engaging content to human readers have been shown to improve conversion rates.

 After all, the whole point of online marketing and copywriting is to promote and sell something to humans, not robots.

 Copywriting rates consideration 2: Scope of the project